adobe/antialiased-cnns/README.md

 ## (1) Quickstart: load an antialiased model

-If you'd just like to load a pretrained antialiased model, perhaps as a backbone for your application, just do the following.
+The following loads a pretrained antialiased model, perhaps as a backbone for your application.

-Run `bash weights/get_antialiased_models.sh` to get model weights.
-The following gives you an anti-aliased ResNet50 (filter size 3).

 ```python
 import torch